2014 Philippine Basketball Marathon: Aftermath

 The game that began around 09:00 PST on March 24 ended around the same time on March 29.
 By around 1:00 am on March 29, the world record set at the Missouri Athletics Club was broken.
 The whole game's duration was 120 hours, one minute and 7.8 seconds.

 Verification by Guinness

-Following the end of the game, Guinness didn't immediately recognize the world record accomplished by the basketball match and underwent a review by a Guinness adjudicator if there were violations to the provisions laid by the world record organization.
+Following the end of the game, Guinness didn't immediately recognize the world record accomplished by the basketball match and underwent a review by a Guinness adjudicator to determine if there were violations to the provisions laid by the world record organization.